Gov. Jerry Brown Lifts Drought Emergency For Most Of California

 Still, officials remain wary, as California Water Resources Control Board Chairwoman Felicia Marcus told Kirk.

-"You can't stay at Defcon 1 forever, but you can figure out how to maintain sort of sensible vigilance."
-Copyright 2017 NPR.
-To see more, visit http://www.npr.org/.
+"You can't stay at Defcon 1 forever, but you can figure out how to maintain that sort of sensible vigilance," she said.